 Hendricks County Flyer

-BROWNSBURG — Dating back to the 2000-01 season, the Ben Davis girls’ basketball team has held a 14-3 record against Brownsburg and had never lost back-to-back games to the Bulldogs in that span.
+---- — BROWNSBURG — Dating back to the 2000-01 season, the Ben Davis girls’ basketball team has held a 14-3 record against Brownsburg and has never lost back-to-back games to the Bulldogs in that span.

 That changed Saturday night with the game turning in Brownsburg’s favor by the most unlikely of sources.
 A pair of freshmen ignited the Bulldogs in the second half as Brownsburg took a 46-45 victory.

-Brownsburg, who started a 3-2 majority of underclassmen, impressed coach Amy Brauman with their scrappy and resilient play.
+Brownsburg, which started a 3-2 majority of underclassmen, impressed coach Amy Brauman with their scrappy and resilient play.

 “This shows great things for our young team and I’m really excited for what (they) can do,” Brauman said.
 “This is a step to show them they can play against really good competition.
 Hopefully, this provides them some confidence.”